christinebittle/CoreBlog/README.md

 ## Exercises
 Test Your Understanding by accomplishing these tasks!
+### Exercise 1
+- Create an ArticleAPICotroller.cs
+- Create a method ListArticles which outputs a List<string> of the title and date
+### Exercise 2
 - Create a TagAPIController.cs
 - Create a method ListTagNames which outputs a List<string> of the tag name and color
-- Create an ArticleAPICotroller.cs
-- Create a method ListArticles which outputs a List<string> of the title and date